 AGONIS FRAGRANS Fragonia™.
 Essential oil distilled from a wild aromatic bush that grows in Australia, used in aromatherapy for its balancing and mood-lifting properties.
 Has antimicrobial properties.
 Its trademarked name, Fragonia™, guarantees the oil contains the appropriate constituents.

 ALARIA ESCULENTA Edible seaweed high in essential fatty acids and antioxidants.
 A rich moisturizer, it stimulates the creation of hyaluronic acid within the skin and helps support collagen and elastin to promote skin elasticity.
+It has been clinically proven to significantly increase firmness when applied twice daily to the skin for 28 days.

 ALCOHOL DENAT.
 (38B, LAVENDER)